vatron/vatron/README.md

 ```

 ## Build
-I've taken care to make sure that building is as easy as possible on whatever platform you're using
+I've taken care to make sure that building is as easy as possible on whatever platform you're using.
 Please see [electron-builder](https://www.electron.build/) documentation for extra information on building Vatron

 ### macOS